-The total amount borrowers will owe at the end of the loan (the "loan balance") equals all the cash advances they have received (including any that were used to pay loan fees or costs) plus all the interest on the loan up to the loan's "nonrecourse" limit (described below).
+The total amount borrowers will owe at the end of the loan (the loan balance) equals all the cash advances they have received (including any that were used to pay loan fees or costs) plus all the interest on the loan up to the loan's nonrecourse limit (described below).

 Interest rates can change based on changes in published indexes similar to regular adjustable-rate mortgages.
 But the more adjustable the rates are, the lower they are to start with.
 Therefore, if the rates are more adjustable, initially borrowers can receive larger cash advances.
 More adjustable rates will always continue to be lower than less adjustable rates until such time as index rate changes push the rates up to and over the caps on the less adjustable rates.
-For example, a borrower might be able to choose between an initial adjustable rate of six percent, with a cap of 10 percent or an initial adjustable rate of seven percent with a cap of nine percent.
-As long as the underlying index used to compute the adjustable rates remains under nine percent, the rate the borrower will pay on the six percent/10-percent reverse mortgage will always be less than the rate he would pay on the seven percent/nine-percent reverse mortgage.
+For example, a borrower might be able to choose between an initial adjustable rate of 6 percent with a cap of 10 percent, or an initial adjustable rate of 7 percent with a cap of 9 percent.
+As long as the underlying index used to compute the adjustable rates remains under 9 percent, the rate the borrower will pay on the 6 percent/10 percent reverse mortgage will always be less than the rate they would pay on the 7 percent/9 percent reverse mortgage.